coleifer/peewee/docs/peewee/querying.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-As a corollary to the previous section in which we selected models going "up" the chain, in this section I will show you to select models going "down" the chain in a 1 -> many relationship.
+As a corollary to the previous section in which we selected models going "up" the chain, we can use :py:func:`prefetch` to efficiently select models going "down" the chain in a 1 -> many relationship.
 For example, selecting users and all of their tweets.

 Assume you want to display a list of users and all of their tweets: